The Indians' record-tying 20th straight win flashed Lindor's skills and Kluber's dominance

 Cleveland won its 20th straight game on Tuesday night -- defeating the Tigers, 2-0.
 They're now tied with the 2002 A's for the longest win streak in American League history.
 With a leadoff home run to start the party and a dominant outing by Corey Kluber, the team didn't waste any time putting numbers on the board.
 Here are some of the highlights from the Indians' historical night.

-Francisco Lindor's lead-off home run
+Francisco Lindor smacked a lead-off home run off

 And Lillian was very excited about it: